ebachelet/pyLIMA/docs/index.rst

 pyLIMA modules details
 ----------------------

-Here are referenced the (hopefully up-to-date) documentation of all submodules.
+Here is the (hopefully up-to-date) documentation for all submodules.

 .. toctree::
    :maxdepth: 1